 Colleagues' research has been supported by a range of external funding bodies, including the British Academy, AHRC, The Leverhulme Trust, Modern Humanities Research Association and the Andrew W. Mellon Foundation.

-In 2016-17, French Studies hosts 9 PhD students.
-Our postdoctoral researchers are funded by the British Academy, the Newton International Fund, and the AHRC.
+In 2021-22, French Studies hosts 10 PhD students.
+Current and recent postdoctoral researchers have been funded by the British Academy, the MHRA, the EU Maria Skłodowska-Curie programme, the Newton International Fund, and the AHRC.

 - Medieval literature and culture

 - Literature, culture and society in the long 19th century (1789–1914)